Hearty Lentil Soup

 2. Now add to a wide base pot the 2 tablespoons of extra virgin olive oil, carrots, onion and garlic.
 Sauté for a few minutes.
 Then add the rice, tomatoes, lentils, bay leaves and 8 cups of boiling water.

 4. Once cooked add sea salt and pepper and cook for a further 5 minutes.
-Then turn off heat and add the extra virgin olive oil and vinegar.
+Then turn off the heat and add a tablespoon of extra virgin olive oil and white wine vinegar.
 Stir through and serve.

-5. Offer extra virgin olive oil and vinegar at the table for each person to drizzle extra if wanted.
+Offer extra virgin olive oil and vinegar at the table if more is required.